linode/docs/docs/guides/development/version-control/subversion-svn-tutorial/index.md

 In addition to the project files, you have a directory named `.svn`.
 This is your working copy's *administrative directory* that stores all the files needed by Subversion to manage and keep track of your local changes.

-The directories include in a Subversion project are a matter of convention.
+The directories included in a Subversion project are a matter of convention.
 Typically, the `trunk` directory is where the *main line* of development happens within a Subversion repository.
 While the `branch` directory stores subdirectories, known as *branches*, with feature code that was made using the project's `trunk` as its base.
 This enables large changes to take place within a `branch` without disrupting the `trunk` of the project.
 Subversion project branches can be merged back into the `trunk`.

 ### Creating a Subversion Branch

 You may want to create a new *branch* of your Subversion project's trunk in order to develop a new feature.
 Creating a branch enables you to develop your feature without disturbing other collaborators.
-You are also able to frequently commit to the new branch that you create in the Subversion project without disturbing the trunk.
+In this way, you can frequently commit to the new branch that you create in the Subversion project without disturbing the trunk.

 To create a new branch use the `copy` subcommand to create a local copy of the Subversion project's trunk.
 The command copies the contents of your project's `trunk` directory and creates a new directory in your working copy's `branches` directory.
 The branch name is the one you assign to it.
 For example: